Ambulance service within the city dominated the Dec. 10 Chillicothe City Council meeting, which was the last one of the year.

 He said that monetary assistance either through an ambulance tax referendum like what was held in November or funds that Rescue 33 has could help offset bills residents are now receiving for services AMT provides.

-Page 2 of 4 - “We have 6,000 people that doesn’t know from one day to the next who the ambulance service is going to be,” said Childers.
+“We have 6,000 people that doesn’t know from one day to the next who the ambulance service is going to be,” said Childers.

 Sharp responded, “We don’t know from one day to the next, either.
 We would like to have this done and over with, but we have to go by (the EMS System’s) schedule.”